onemoreangle/newtonian-gravitation-collision-time/README.md

 # Newtonian Gravitation Collision Time
 The Python script simulates a scenario where two objects with masses `m_1` and `m_2` starting with zero velocity gravitate towards eachother in empty space until their centers of gravity are a distance `r_f`, which is the sum of their radii, apart.
+The time it takes to collide in the simulation is then printed out to verify against an equation derivation, which is described in more detail in `paper/*`

 Output of the simulation with a `dt` of `0.001`:
 ```